turingschool-examples/introductory-static-site/README.md

 Huh.
 It looks the same.
 Why isn't the reset file doing anything?

-We haven't connected our HTML and our CSS!
+Because we haven't connected our HTML and our CSS yet.
 It's an easy fix.
 In the `<head>` tag of our site, let's add the link to the CSS file:

 ```HTML
 <link rel="stylesheet" type="text/css" href="css/reset.css">